Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

 \section{Methodology}

-In this section, we outline our hypergraph construction method and the \thtn\ components for node classification.
-We discuss three structure encoding schemes and a positional encoder used in the input layer for initial node feature processing.
-Next, we present a structure-aware self-attention module that integrates both the local and global structural information of the graph into the semantic feature-based self-attention network as an inductive bias.
-Figure \ref{fig:hyg} and Figure \ref{fig:thtn} depicts the construction of the hypergraph and the components of \thtn\, respectively.
+In this section, we outline components of our \sathg\ model.
+As the first step of \sathg, we present the structure and spatial encoding module as the initial node feature enrichment process.
+Next, we propose a structure-aware attention module that integrates both the local and global structural information of nodes and hyperedges into the regular semantic feature-based attention network as an inductive bias.